 If there are multiple requests for a title, all requests will be limited to one week for standard (8 week) items.

-You can search for items that contain at least one of the words or phrases you type in the search box.
-To do so, type OR between the words or phrases.
+You can search for items that contain at least one of the words or phrases you require.
+If you have multiple terms that are synonomous, type OR between the words or phrases.
 If you search for words or phrases without specifying OR or NOT, Explore assumes that you are searching for all the specified words or phrases.

 e.g. irish OR celtic

 Searching for a phrase

 To search for a phrase, type double quotation marks around the phrase.
 You can combine both words and phrases in your search.
 If you do not enclose the phrase with quotation marks, the system will find items that contain the individual words in the phrase, regardless of whether these words are located next to each other in the order specified.

 To search for a specific article using its DOI, type the full DOI into the search bar and click Search.
 If your DOI search doesn't bring back any results, try searching for the title or ISSN of the journal as it may be held in print format.

 Searching on a journal's ISSN will retrieve results for both the overall title and any articles available electronically.
 To search using an ISSN, enter the full number (including hyphen) in the search bar and click Search.

 Searching by a book's ISBN is a good way to find a specific edition or version.
 To search using an ISBN, enter the 10- or 13-digit number into the search bar and click Search.